jlanda07891/playlist-api/README.md

 docker-machine ip default
 ```

-The pattern of the API url is te following : localhost/action/action_name/id
+The pattern of the API url is the following : localhost/action/action_name/id
-* action_name refers to the action needed
+* action_name parameter refers to the action needed
-* id is optionnal and refers to a specific playlist
+* id is an optionnal integer parameter and refers to a specific playlist

 List of the action :